 Russian Blue cats have a low shedding rate, which makes them ideal for people with allergies or asthma.

-They are also known to be very gentle and loving pets that can easily adjust to living in an apartment or small home.
+Russian Blue cats are also known to be very gentle and loving pets, that can easily adjust to living in an apartment or small home.
+A very popular breed and wonderful for families.

-- Regular use of a cat glove will help lessen the amount of cat hair shed, with the bonus of a massage for the cat.
+- Regular use of a cat glove or mitt will help lessen the amount of cat hair shed, with the bonus of a massage for the cat.

 Hint: Put a towel on your lap to catch stray hair.
 Cat hair tends to float. - Invest in sticky rollers or (lint rollers) which remove not only lint but also cat hair.
 They are quick and easy to use and an essential for any cat owner.